9 Historic Landmarks and Their Stories

-Such an exciting morning has worked up quite an appetite, so lunch is in order.
-Continue the drive south for two miles until you come upon the quaint building of Sam’s Chowder House.
-Tucked along the shoreline, Sam’s provides the most exquisite views of the ocean and serves some of the best seafood in the Bay Area.
+With such a promising morning working up your appetite, lunch is in order.
+Continue the drive south for 2 miles until you come upon the quaint building of Sam’s Chowder House.
+Tucked in from the shoreline, Sam’s provides the most exquisite views of the ocean and serves some of the best Bay Area seafood.

-Start off the meal with the crispy lump crab cakes topped with shaved fennel, fresh frisée, and a decadent remoulade sauce.
-Continue on with the refreshing flavors of the seafood ceviche starring bay scallops and sweet shrimp, which are perfectly balanced by the fresh mango, avocado, and lime juice.
-But make sure to save room for the main event, because you don’t want to miss out on Sam’s classic lobster roll.
+Start off your meal with the crispy lump crab cakes topped with shaved fennel, fresh frisée, and a decadent remoulade sauce.
+Continue on with the refreshing flavors of the seafood ceviche starring bay scallops and sweet shrimp, which are perfectly balanced by fresh mango, avocado, and lime juice.
+Make sure to save room for the main event, because you don’t want to miss out on Sam’s classic lobster roll.
 The naked version is served warm with a light coating of butter, which allows the flavors of the tender lobster to dance on your tongue.
-While this one is the clear winner, the dressed version of the roll—featuring chilled lobster meat, celery, chives, and lemon aioli—also comes highly recommended.
-Incorporate even more luxurious comfort into the meal with a side of smoked bacon–topped brussels sprouts and roasted-garlic mashed potatoes, and your world will never be the same.

-Feeling satiated after such a filling meal, hop back into the car and continue the drive south.
-Park in the Redondo Beach lot, just north of The Ritz-Carlton, Half Moon Bay, and prepare to walk off your lunch on the California Coastal Trail.
-This 3.5-mile out-and-back pathway is the perfect introduction to Half Moon Bay’s seaside lifestyle; stroll by one of Half Moon Bay’s most iconic hotels, saunter past Half Moon Bay Golf Links (and maybe even practice your swing at this beautiful golf course), and soak up the scenery at Half Moon Bay State Beach before making the journey back.
+After your undoubtedly satiating meal, hop back into the car and continue to drive south.
+Park your car in the Redondo Beach lot to walk off your lunch on The Ritz-Carlton, California coastal trail.
+This 3.5-mile out-and-back pathway is the perfect introduction to Half Moon Bay’s seaside lifestyle.
+Enjoy a stroll by one of the city’s most iconic hotels, saunter past Half Moon Bay Golf Links, and maybe even practice your swing at the beautiful golf course.
+Soak up the scenery at Half Moon Bay State Beach before making the journey back.

-Waking up at the Mill Rose Inn is magical; being surrounded by the meticulously designed decor and patterned wallpaper feels like popping out of a fairytale and getting showered with floral confetti.
+Waking up at the Mill Rose Inn on its own is magical.
+Surrounded by the meticulously designed decor and patterned wallpaper feels like stepping into a fairytale and getting showered with floral confetti.
 After taking some time to sit by the window and look out at the gardens, the claw-foot tub beckons for a morning soak.

 While there is so much beauty along the coastline of California, Half Moon Bay offers something extra special.
 The rugged cliffs reach down to touch the cyan waters as green foliage covers the rocky expanse.
 The entire landscape looks surreal as you gallop along the Pacific Coast.
 As you ride through the seaside bluffs, onto the pristine white sands of Poplar Beach, and across the equestrian trails to the ranch, everything else fades away.
 Though the horseback-riding tour lasts over an hour, it seems to be over in the blink of an eye.
 Before you know it, prancing on the sand near the water’s edge feels like a distant memory (or even a dream).

-Exploring the book stores and bakeries makes the afternoon fly by.
+Good times never stop with so many fun things to do in Half Moon Bay.
+When you’re done exploring the book stores and bakeries, the afternoon will naturally have flown by.
 Climb back into the car and drive north along the coast after making a quick stop at Half Moon Bay State Beach to dip your toes in the cool waters.
-This is what vacations are all about.

-With fully sandy toes and a grumbling stomach, cruise on toward Seville Tapas for incredible Spanish cuisine.
+With sandy toes and a grumbling stomach, cruise on toward Seville Tapas for incredible Spanish cuisine.
 The brightly colored building perfectly matches the hues of the eatery’s fresh ingredients and the Princeton-by-the-Sea sunsets.
-Start off with the rich flavors of the lobster bisque before moving on to the savory El Cubano pepitos—miniature baguette sandwiches filled with slow-roasted Cuban pork, Swiss cheese, pickles, and mustard—and the daily empanadillas.
+Start off with the rich flavors of the lobster bisque before moving on to the savory El Cubano pepitos.
+These miniature baguette sandwiches filled with slow-roasted Cuban pork, Swiss cheese, pickles, and mustard will have your taste buds tingling.
 Finish off the evening with the flan before retiring to the inn for a good night’s rest.

-After a leisurely meal and another minute or two of packing, check-out time arrives.
-Feeling simultaneously sad about leaving and excited about the day’s adventures that will take place before driving home, set out to Half Moon Bay Kayak Co. for a paddle amongst the blue swells.
-Kayaking is one of those activities that always seems to take more out of you than anticipated, but there are few other ways to experience the ocean so intimately.
-The cool breeze will make you never want to leave, but after a short time, the day must continue on.
+After a leisurely meal and checking out, get ready for the day’s exciting adventures before driving home.
+Kayaking is one of those activities that always seems to take more out of you than anticipated.
+Head to Half Moon Bay Kayak Co. for a paddle amongst the blue swells as you experience the ocean so intimately.
+Although the cool breeze will make you never want to leave, the show must go on — there’s more to experience!

-Barbara’s Fishtrap is a local favorite, so having lunch here is a non-negotiable item on the itinerary (make sure to bring cash, though, because you won’t want to miss out on any of their specialties).
-Start with a sourdough bread bowl of creamy clam chowder; continue on with the coastside calamari; and finish with the Dungeness crab or the bay shrimp sandwich.
-Order from the take-out window to enjoy an unbeatable picnic on the beach, and you’ll wonder why it took you so long to come to Half Moon Bay.
+Barbara’s Fishtrap is a local favorite, so having lunch here is a non-negotiable item on the itinerary.
+Start with a sourdough bread bowl of creamy clam chowder, continue on with the coast side calamari, and finish with the Dungeness crab or the bay shrimp sandwich.
+Order from the take-out window to enjoy an unbeatable picnic on the beach as you wonder why it took you so long to come to Half Moon Bay.

-On the journey home, stop by the Point Montara Lighthouse to see the cute lighthouse-turned-hostel just north of Half Moon Bay.
-Wandering around these shores, it seems impossible that the large city of San Francisco is just 25 miles away, but alas, the time has come to return home.
+As you journey home, make a stop at the Point Montara Lighthouse to see the cute lighthouse-turned-hostel just north of Half Moon Bay.